 Let me set the stage.
 Mediterranean cruise.
 Bluer water than you can believe.
-Bluer sky that you can imagine.
+Bluer sky than you can imagine.
+I’m talking blue like the best of the best inside Crayola Crayon’s box of 152 ct Ultimate Box of colors (yes, that’s a thing).
 Sunshine for days to tan the skin and warm the soul.
 And ports of call in some of the most incredibly historic, stunningly beautiful cities across Greece, Sicily, Italy, Spain and Croatia.
 Who could ask for a better vacation?
 It truly was the stuff a photographer’s dreams are made of, with a few lessons learned for the next time I set sail!

 When cruising the Mediterranean it’s hard to really go in depth at any one stop.
 I had the opportunity to sail on the Oosterdam with Holland America on a 10 day Mediterranean cruise and I had to really manage my expectations ahead.
 I was certainly excited to get a taste of this part of the world, but I knew it would be just that – a taste.
 A brief glimpse to walk the cobbled streets and soak in the culture before, too soon, moving on to the next destination.
 If photography is important to you, like it is to me, you definitely need to consider that a cruise might not be the best choice for capturing the best images at every city since you don’t have any control over your schedule.
 Some of the most stunning photos tend to be around sunrise and sunset, but often times you are still sailing at sunrise, docking by noon, and sailing away before sunset.

 If however you are keen to unpack only once, have a predictable schedule that you can plan in advance, and guaranteed food service 24/7, then cruising can be a delight, if you choose the right company.

 Regardless of when or why you choose to sail, you likely still want to photo-document your journey.
 As such, here are some things to consider when focusing on photography while cruising: